damminhtien/typescript.short/README.md

 }
 ```
 + Abstract class

-> Note: The class which implements an abstract class must call super() in the constructor.
+> Note: The class which implements an abstract class must call super() in the constructor

 ```typescript
 class Person {
   abstract name: number